Regiment Huzaren Prinses Catharina-Amalia: Units

-The first of these is the operational element of the regiment, attached to the joint German / Dutch tank battalion.
+The first of these is the operational element of the regiment, attached to the joint German/Dutch tank battalion stationed in Germany.
 The Cavalry Mounted Escort is the army's ceremonial mounted unit.
 The Mounted Units Regimental Band is the army's unique bicycle mounted band.

 Emblems

 The regiment's cap badge is the standard silver cavalry cap badge, which features St George and the Dragon on the standard nassau blue cavalry background.
 The piping of the background is new regiment's own sky blue colour, which is the colour used by the old heavy cavalry.
 In a modern setting, the sky blue color refers to the steel of the tanks.
 This color would also have been the regimental color of the 1e Vechtwagenregiment planned in 1946, but which was never established.